Utility Billing Import and Export

 - Click on Import Tenant Charges

-Once you have reviewed the data, click Go Back to choose a new file or Import Charges to proceed.
+Once you have reviewed the data, either click Go Back to choose a new file or Import Charges to proceed.

 Note: Once you select Import Charges, all charges will be automatically applied to tenants within the system as of the dates specified in the import file.